RayMaina/Project/README.md

 We have installed the following Beats on these machines:

-TODO: Specify which Beats you successfully installed
+Specify which Beats you successfully installed

+Filebeat

+MetricBeat

 These Beats allow us to collect the following information from each machine:

 TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.

+Metricbeat records metrics and stats that are running on a server from this one can see what CPU memory is being used by a server at a particular time

+Filebeat records log files in specified location such as audit logs that would enable a user to monitor what has occured in a system by reviewing the audit trail

 Using the Playbook